 - Cruising can be risky because you typically ride in a relaxed position with your guard down, leaning heavily and often without bending your knees.

-- Even when riding on a flat surface you know well, your wheels may hit some debris or deep crack, making you slip off your board, fall backwards and slam your head on the road or sidewalk (true story).
+- Even when riding on a flat surface you know well, your wheels may hit some debris or deep crack, making you slip off your board, fall backward and slam your head on the road or sidewalk (true story).

 - Falling on your head once makes you realize how important wearing your helmet is.

 - Just because you’re going slow doesn’t mean it’s safer – riders commonly get not only head concussions but also broken wrists, dislocated thumbs, cracked ribs, and sprained knees.
+Check out this reddit thread for an example!

 - A car may pull out on you while you’re riding very slow on flat.

-- In some states you can get a ticket for longboarding without a helmet.
+- In some states, you can get a ticket for longboarding without a helmet.

 - When dancing on your longboard at slow speed on flat, you may miss a weight transfer and hit the ground with your head very quickly.

-- As an older rider you should wear a helmet as a role model for younger longboarders
+- As an older rider, you should wear a helmet as a role model for younger longboarders

-Which helmet should you wear ?
+Which helmet should you wear?

 - Basic helmets with soft padded hard shells